• Skip to primary navigation

 Pinterest graphic.
 Baby eggplant serves with noodles with a text overlay

 Roasted baby eggplant is a simple vegetarian Chinese stir fried dish that comes together quickly for an easy weeknight meal.
-Made with a spicy sriracha, garlic and soy sauce dressing, the eggplant can be served as a side dish or as a main.
+Made with a spicy sriracha, garlic and soy sauce dressing, the mini eggplants can be served as a side dish or as a main.
 Ready in 30 minutes and easily made vegan.

 Stir fried baby eggplant in a frying pan